· ·

 It’s something that is recommended more and more – so it can feel devastating to think you may not get to experience this if a C-section occurs.

-First off – I want to tell you that if you don’t get to experience this, you will be okay.
-While there are lots of great benefits, there are MANY mothers who have gone on to successfully bond with their babies and breastfeed without it (myself included – with my first baby, I had him vaginally – and they took him away for quite some time after he was born for no real reason but to measure and examine him.
+First, I want to tell you that if you don’t experience this, you will be okay.
+While there are lots of great benefits, there are MANY mothers who have gone on to bond with their babies and breastfeed without it successfully (myself included – with my first baby, I had him vaginally – and they took him away for quite some time after he was born for no real reason but to measure and examine him.
 And he was my best breastfeeder!)

 It’s okay to be sad about it, but there are lots of other things you can do to ensure breastfeeding success.